sxf296/drug_targeting/readme.md

 # Drug Perturbation GSEA (dpGSEA), previously known as dtGSEA

-A drug-gene target enrichment technique utilizing a modified GSEA approach, and uses prior drug-defined gene sets in the form of proto-matrix files: PM(protomatrix), L1000 or CMAP(derived from), FC or P(ranked by), top 20 or 50(number of genes).
+A drug-gene target enrichment technique utilizing a modified GSEA approach, and uses prior drug-defined gene sets in the form of proto-matrix (pm) files: these are derived from either CMAP or L1000 database labeled as L1K or CM respectively.
+The designation PXX following the label gives the size of the signatures defined within.

 # How to use